-New licence applications are received through a pre-lodgement meeting.
+New licence applications are received through a lodgement meeting.
 You will need to make an appointment with an inspector to lodge your new licence application.

 A club licence is different from a tavern or function centre licence and does not allow the sale of alcohol to the general public.
 If a club wants to sell alcohol to the general public a special licence is required for a specific event.

 The Health Promotion Agency (HPA) has some useful tools for clubs(external link), including signs that can be displayed on the bar for staff to use as a reference tool and guide.

-These documents give more information about holding a club licence:
+These documents and links give more information about holding a club licence: